amoga-org/nextra-obsidian/README.md

 Modern documentation site built with Nextra 4 and Next.js 15, featuring Obsidian integration for content management.

+Write content in Obsidian, run `npm run build` and your Nextra Project output is ready to be uploaded to any static Site.

 ## Features

 - **Nextra 4** with Next.js 15 App Router